 Don’t be like me and simply read them.

-Three and a half weeks of unanswered questions and following three weeks of getting back on track made me realise, that I’ve lost 1,5 month.
+Three and a half weeks of unanswered questions and following three weeks of getting back on track made me realize, that I’ve lost 1,5 months.

 But that was then and now is the time to reverse the damage.

 Right now I’m in the place, where the bug and my issue are both sorted.
 Mr. Pinterest awards me again with my slow but steady growth.

 Whilst all this was happening, I stumbled upon Alex and Lauren of CreateandGo, who inspired me tremendously!

 By reading, watching, and learning their trade I allowed myself to have a glimpse of hope.